pabigot/fragpool/README.rst

 stream-oriented interface such as a UART and a packet-oriented interface such as HDLC.
 The expectation is that the final length of a packet is not known at the point where stream reception starts.
 Consequently a system is obliged to allocate a large buffer.
-Once the packet is complete, the data must be passed to another layer, and the space is not available for new packets that are received while previous packets are being processed.
+Once the packet is complete the data must be passed to another layer, and the unused space should be reclaimed and made available for new packets that are received while previous packets are being processed.

 Fragpool features: